liruikaiyao/workshop/README.md

-git my work code about data mining and meachine leaning.
+My work code about data mining and meachine leaning.